 Seigan-ji Temple is said to have been constructed in 667 by the imperial decree of Emperor Tenchi.
-It was originally built in Nara, but was relocated to Kyoto’s Ichijo-ogawa district (present-day Kamigyo Ward) during the early thirteenth century.
-In 1591, it was relocated once again, this time to its present location in Sanjo-Teramachi, as part of the warlord Toyotomi Hideyoshi’s redevelopment of the Teramachi area.
+It was originally built in Nara, but was relocated to Kyoto's Ichijo-ogawa district (present-day Kamigyo Ward) during the early thirteenth century.
+In 1591, it was relocated once again to its present location in Sanjo-Teramachi, as part of the warlord Toyotomi Hideyoshi's redevelopment of the Teramachi area.

-The garden at Seigan-ji Temple is based on the theme of “The Two Rivers and the White Path (nigabyakudo),” a teaching of the Chinese monk Shan-tao (613-681), who greatly advanced the cause of Pure Land Buddhism in China under the Tang dynasty.
-This parable is a metaphor taken from Shan-tao’s Commentary on the Meditation Sutra, which explains how to be reborn into the Pure Land despite living a life beset by peril.
-Because this parable was referenced by both Honen and Shinran, the monks most closely associated with Pure Land Buddhism in Japan, many Japanese Pure Land sects have depicted it pictorially.
+Ueyakato Landscape created the garden at Seigan-ji Temple based on the theme of "The Two Rivers and the White Path."
+This parable comes from the teachings of Shan-tao, a Chinese monk who greatly advanced the cause of Pure Land Buddhism in China during the Tang dynasty.
+It is a metaphor taken from his Commentary on the Meditation Sutra, which explains how to be reborn into the Pure Land despite living a life beset by peril.
+The parable depicts a traveler who crosses east to west between two rivers of fire and deep water (signifying human anger and greed) along a narrow path leading to the Amida Buddha's Pure Land.
+It has often been pictorially depicted by Japanese Pure Land sects because it was referenced by both Honen and Shinran, the two monks most closely associated with Pure Land Buddhism in Japan.

 Location: Nakagyo-ku, Kyoto